-In this section, the focus is on polynomials.
-Therefore, one might be tempted to consider other candidates for our notion of "number" which would still allow us to talk about polynomials, e.g. the rings of reals, complex numbers, rationals or integers.
+Why do we use definable reals in this section?
+What about other fields or rings, e.g. the rings of reals, complex numbers, rationals or integers?
 None of these are going to work for us.
 The reals and complex numbers are uncountable, so they cannot be represented.
 Integers can be easily represented, but they raise another problem: they are not algebraically closed, and what is more, it is undecidable if a polynomial (with integer coefficients, and possibly more than one variable) has a root which uses only integers - this is the famous undecidability of Hilbert's 10th problem, see [44] for a brief history.
 In our approach, we need to find roots of polynomials, so the undecidability of Hilbert's 10th problem rules out the integers as a candidate for our ring.
 Similar problems arise with the rational numbers - it is unknown if the rational version of Hilbert's 10th problem is decidable, see [44, p.
 348].

 Polynomial grammars.
-From now on, by "number" we mean algebraic number.
-We write $\overline{\mathbb{Q}}$ for the set of algebraic numbers.
-When talking about polynomials, we mean polynomials where the coefficients are algebraic numbers.
+When talking about polynomials, we mean polynomials where the coefficients are definable reals.
 In the definitions below, it will be convenient to use polynomial functions from vectors to vectors.
 Define a polynomial function to be a function of the form which is given by k polynomials representing the coordinates of the output vector, each one with n variables representing the coordinates of the input vector.

-$$p: \overline{\mathbb{Q}}^n \to \overline{\mathbb{Q}}^k$$ for $n, k \in \{0, 1, 2, \ldots\}$
+$p: \mathbb{F}^n \to \mathbb{F}^k$ for $n, k \in \{0, 1, 2, \ldots\}$

 A polynomial grammar is a variant of a context free grammar.
-It generates algebraic numbers (as opposed to words) and uses polynomial functions in the rules (as opposed to concatenation).
-Also, nonterminals are allowed to generate tuples of algebraic numbers, although we require the starting nonterminal to generate only individual algebraic numbers (this restriction is not important).
+It generates definable reals (as opposed to words) and uses polynomial functions in the rules (as opposed to concatenation).
+Also, nonterminals are allowed to generate tuples of definable reals, although we require the starting nonterminal to generate only individual definable reals (this restriction is not important).